 - Preheat oven to 425 degrees.
 Grease a 7 by 11-inch baking dish and place in oven while it preheats (works best not to use a glass dish).

 - In a large mixing bowl, stir together the flour, cornmeal, cheese, baking soda, baking powder and salt.
 Set aside.

 - In another bowl, whisk together the egg, buttermilk, water, oil and chopped onion.
-Pour into the flour mixture all at once and stir until thoroughly blended.
+Pour into the flour mixture all at once and stir just until blended; don’t overmix.

 - Pour the batter into the hot baking pan and bake for about 25 minutes, or until a tester inserted in the middle comes out clean.

 - Cut into 10 squares and serve warm.

 Buttermilk substitutions: In place of the buttermilk, add 1/4 cup powdered buttermilk to the dry ingredients and 1 cup water to the wet ingredients.
 Alternatively, King Arthur Flour recommends whisking together 1/3 cup Greek yogurt and 2/3 cup 1% milk.